ktaranov/sqlserver-kit/SSMS/SSMS_Tips/README.md

 From SSMS 2012 and onwards, you can easily dock/undock the query tabs as well as different object windows inside SSMS to make better use of the screen real estate and multiple monitors you have.

 ![UnDock Tabs and Windows for Multi Monitor Support](undock_tabs_and_windows_for_multi_monitor_support.gif)

+<a id="23"></a>
+## RegEx-Based Finding and Replacing of Text in SSMS
+So often, one sees developers doing repetitive coding in SSMS or Visual Studio that would be much quicker and easier by using the built-in Regular-Expression-based Find/Replace functionality.
+It is understandable, since the syntax is odd and some features are missing, but it is still well-worth knowing about.

+More details and examples you can find here [RegEx-Based Finding and Replacing of Text in SSMS].

+My favorite regex: replace `\t` on `\n, `.
+It useful in many cases when you have column names copied from, for example, Excel and need quickly get sql query.

 Reference: